mitydigital/statamic-feedamic/README.md

 ## Credits

 - [Marty Friedel](https://github.com/martyf)

+Feedamic 3 wouldn't be what it is without the input and assistance from these developers with Feedamic 1 and 2:

 - [Jack Sleight](https://github.com/jacksleight) for input, chats and ideas
 - [Sm1lEE](https://github.com/Sm1lEE) for locale support
 - [Thomas van der Westen](https://github.com/tdwesten) for alternate feed model support